CF-100 Avro Canuck

 thingiverse

-This is a model of the CF-100 Canuck, which was designed by Avro Canada in the late 1940s and 1950s as an All-Weather Jet Interceptor.
-After it's first flight in 1950, the Canuck entered service in 1952 with the Royal Canadian Air Force (RCAF).
-Serving with distinction until 1981, 692 planes were built across 5 marks.
-Of the 5 marks built, 3 types saw operational service.
-This model was designed in Fusion 360 based on limited isometric drawings and is intended to represent a CF-100 Mk.4 aircraft.
-This is a work in progress and will be updated as the model is improved.
-Avro's follow-on design for this aircraft was the CF-105 Avro Arrow.
-The CF-105 program was cancelled before it entered active service.
-UPDATE: I'm working on adding in control surface markings, cockpit frames, and making the engine inlets a much more pleasing rounded shape.
-I will post updated files once I've got these additions/edits completed.
+This is a model of the CF-100 Canuck, designed by Avro Canada as an All-Weather Jet Interceptor during the late 1940s and 1950s.
+After its first flight in 1950, the Canuck entered service with the Royal Canadian Air Force (RCAF) in 1952.
+Serving with distinction until 1981, a total of 692 planes were built across five different marks.
+Of these five marks, three types saw operational service.
+This model was created using Fusion 360 based on limited isometric drawings and represents a CF-100 Mk.4 aircraft.
+The design is still a work in progress and will be updated as the model continues to improve.
+Avro Canada's follow-on design for this aircraft was the CF-105 Avro Arrow, but unfortunately, the CF-105 program was cancelled before it could enter active service.
+UPDATE: I'm currently working on adding control surface markings, cockpit frames, and making the engine inlets a more rounded shape.
+Once these additions are completed, updated files will be posted.

 Download Model from thingiverse